nogibjj/ids721_rust_proj5/README.md

 # ONNX command-line tool based on Rust
 # Introduction
 This is a mini project based on the course example of ONNX command line tool.
 This is based on the onnxruntime, and it can infer the score of the input model.
-For simplicity, the test model is squeezenet1.0 just the same as the model in the course example.
+For simplicity, the test model is squeezenet1.0-8 which is different from the model in the course example.
+I uploaded the model to the repo for simplicity.

 # Usage
 Use ```cargo run -- onnxrun``` to run the application.